There are some nice playgrounds

 Gene C. Reid Park is one of the biggest in Tucson.
 There are few playgrounds for different ages, rose garden, two urban lakes.

-In addition, almost every elementary and middle school in the area has a playground or two that may be open for the public after school hours and on weekends.
+And remember that almost every elementary and middle school in the area has a playground or two that may be open for the public after school hours and on weekends.

 2) Mall Playgrounds